-EdenShield is developing a family of natural, nontoxic insect control products.
+EdenShield is developing a family of eco-friendly, plant-based, nontoxic insect control products.

 The products leverage the beneficial characteristics of medicinal plants endemic to Israel’s semi-desert region and contain proprietary aromatic ingredients that mask plant odor and lower insect attraction.

 Growers are actively looking for new solutions to improve crop yield by reducing the massive amount of damage caused by insects, and to reduce the use of pesticides.
 EdenShield’s natural plant-based solutions improve crop yield and reduce pesticide use.